FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 npm install --save next-auth
 ```

-Once installed, you can configure a dynamic route handler for NextAuth.js which will contain you FusionAuth configuration.
+Once installed, you can configure a dynamic route handler for NextAuth.js which will contain your FusionAuth configuration.

 Create a new directory called `auth` in `pages/api`.
 Inside the newly created directory, create a new file called `[...nextauth].ts`, containing the following code: